On pirates and disability

 Equality and inclusion means the same rights, but also the same duties.

-When I travel for TV programs or such a thing I always take with me two students.
+When I travel for TV programs or such a thing I always take two students with me.
 We never go for priority lines.
 If I had somebody sick I would, but that’s not the case with them.
 Once one of the kids kept telling me “There, there!
 There is our queue”.
 I told him we fight for inclusion.
 So, this is inclusion.
 We queue with all the others.

 The same rules apply in our school.
 Here there’s no room for those who are not motivated.
 We have a place only for those who want to do their best.
 In the kitchen and in their life alike.
 We point this out a lot to them.
 And the families feel the difference, they tell me that their kids are different when they leave this place, and they bring this change to those that live with them.